-Zoom break out rooms sessions will only be effective depending on how good the teachers are, so it’s best to be prepared first and practice using it beforehand in order to avoid technical difficulties or other issues that might take from valuable class time.
+Zoom break-out room sessions will only be effective depending on how good the teachers are, so it’s best to be prepared first and practice using it beforehand in order to avoid technical difficulties or other issues that might take valuable class time.

 Enabling Zoom Break Out Rooms

 Now that you’ve decided that you want to try out Zoom Break out rooms for your classes, your first step would be to know how to enable them in order to use them.